hurshkarkhanis/twitter-project/README.md

 lebron| May 11 2009 | 	47 points in playoff game
 danny_gokey | May 13 2009 |	appearance on American Idol

-*Obama was new, Lebron was popular, and Idol was huge.
+*Obama was new, Lebron had hair, and Idol was huge.
 Good times.*

 ### Topics With Lowest Mean Polarity
 Topic | Date | Why